What is Recreation Therapy?

 - Mental Health and Substance Use Programs

 - Inpatient Rehabilitation Facilities

-Our Partners (our partnerships continues to grow; this list is not inclusive):
+Our Partners (our partnerships continue to grow; this list is not inclusive):

-And numerous nursing homes who support our student’s growth: Sedgewood, The Cedars, The Barron Center, The Woods at Canco, Maine Veteran’s Home, The Mooring, to name only a few.
+Numerous nursing homes also support our students' growth: Sedgewood, The Cedars, The Barron Center, The Woods at Canco, Maine Veteran’s Home, and The Mooring, to name only a few.
 We are grateful for your continued partnership with USM RLS.